belfortlabs/hello-fpga/README.md

 ### Caveats

+- We provide `fpga-reset` command for resetting the FPGAs in case it would be needed.
+For example, if you kill your app with `Ctrl+C` while it is interacting with FPGA, you may leave the FPGA in a bad-state.
+It might be preferable to perform a reset in such cases.
 - Lesser used operations are stubbed out with a software implementation.
 Our team is continuously replacing them with HW optimized versions.
 - Enabling the logger gives you runtime warnings if a software function is used.
 Contact us if you would like priority support for a function that emits a warning.
 - Current implementations use FFT, but NTT support is under development.